aliyevmirzakhan/ABBTech-SWE-T2/README.md

 The solution for the task is wriiten in python3 runtime, with no external dependencies.
 ```

-**Problem2.py** files contains the necassary functions, and a placeholder array which is given in the problem description:
+**problem2.py** file contains the necassary functions, and a placeholder array which is the same as given in the problem description:

 ```python
 if __name__ == "__main__":